knrafto/prover/doc/language.md

 TODO: overview of define and axiom syntax.

+## Implicit parameters

+Implicit parameters are written with curly braces.
+Currently, implicit parameters must come before any explicit ones, so they can be automatically filled with holes each time the name is used.

 ## Rewrite rules

 To quickly experiment with new types, one can define "rewrite rules" in order to